The measures listed below are general guidelines that will help keep everyone at camp safe and healthy.

 - Social distancing

 Stay informed.
 Please read all the communications we send you via email.
-Check that we have your correct email!
-There may be additional paperwork that is required before camp happens.
 Lastly, below are links to the guidelines, mandates and resources we used in helping us make our decisions and create our policies and procedures.